Two-Loop Anomalous Dimensions in the LEFT: Dimension-Six Four-Fermion Operators in NDR: Details of the calculation and results

 In the $\Delta F = 0$ sector the operators have a flavor structure of the form $\op_i = \bar\psi_1\Gamma\psi_1\,\bar\psi_2\Gamma'\psi_2$ or $\widetilde \op_i =\bar\psi_1\Gamma\psi_2\,\bar\psi_2\Gamma'\psi_1$, possibly with $\psi_1=\psi_2$.
 Thus both fields $\psi_1,\psi_2$ play the role of ``inner flavors'' and can become part of fermion loops.
 This means that the beta function $\dot L_{iikk}$ receives separate contributions proportional to $L_{iijj}$ and to $L_{jjkk}$, for any $j$.
 These two contributions can be independently associated to the corresponding $\Delta F=1^{\bar f f}$ operators with inner flavor $j$.
 Schematically we write: \eq{

 } where the index `4' is an artificial flavor introduced for the purpose of the method, as explained below.
+However, it is crucial to note that the straightforward combination in the RHS of this equation only accounts for all $\Delta F = 0$ penguin contributions to the beta-function when working in a flavor-decoupled basis, both in $\Delta F = 1^{\bar f f}$ and $\Delta F = 0$.
+This is most easily seen at the level of Feynman diagrams, in an expansion of the ADM like that of~\Eqs{eq:gamma20a}{eq:gamma11a}, where one can see that it is only in such bases that the contributions to the $\Delta F = 0$ ADM from the class of diagrams in Fig.~\ref{fig:DF0 Diagram} vanish completely.

-To apply the previous equation, our starting point is to define a set of $\Delta F = 1^{\bar f f}$ flavor-decoupled and fully flavor-symmetric bases, analogous to the symmetric bases in~\Eqs{eq:e-Sym Basis}{eq:d-Sym Basis}.
-Each of these bases is defined in a separate theory with one extra fermion, which we arbitrarily call $e_4,\nu_4,u_4,d_4$, respectively, and refer to the $\Delta F = 1^{\bar f f}$ sector relative to the corresponding $4\to i$ transision.
+To apply~\Eq{eq:DF=0 Reconstruction}, our starting point is to define a set of $\Delta F = 1^{\bar f f}$ flavor-decoupled and fully flavor-symmetric bases, analogous to the symmetric bases in~\Eqs{eq:e-Sym Basis}{eq:d-Sym Basis}.
+Each of these bases is defined in a separate theory with one extra fermion, which we arbitrarily call $e_4,\nu_4,u_4,d_4$, respectively, and refer to the $\Delta F = 1^{\bar f f}$ sector relative to the corresponding $4\to i$ transition.
 These bases are:

 where $k\ne l$ are flavor indices both different from $i,4$.
 Obtaining the penguin ADMs for these bases from the ones in the previous section is a straightforward task given their surface-level flavor universality: again, the basis needs to be extended, this time including the extra flavor.